Freddy Wexler

-Freddy Wexler is an American songwriter, film and television producer, talent manager, and author based in Los Angeles, California.
-He is best known for co-writing Billy Joel's "Turn the Lights Back On", and the Justin Bieber and Ariana Grande song "Stuck with U", as well as his work with artists such as Selena Gomez, BlackPink, Post Malone, the Jonas Brothers, Demi Lovato, and Celine Dion.
-He has been nominated for a Grammy and Golden Globe award.
-He was born and raised in New York City, and began writing songs at age 13.
+Freddy Wexler is an American songwriter and producer.
+He is based in Los Angeles, California.
+Wexler is known for co-writing Billy Joel’s "Turn the Lights Back On", and the Justin Bieber and Ariana Grande song "Stuck with U".

 Early life, personal life and education

-Freddy Wexler grew up in New York City, where he learned to play piano by watching his mother play for cancer patients at Sloan Kettering hospital.
-His parents introduced him to the work of musicians such as Chet Baker, Stan Getz, Charlie Parker, Miles Davis, Stevie Wonder, the Beatles, Paul Simon, and Billy Joel.
+Freddy Wexler grew up in New York City, where he learned to play piano by watching his mother play for cancer patients at the Memorial Sloan Kettering Cancer Center.
 He began writing songs at age 13.
 Wexler studied English at the University of Pennsylvania.

 Wexler is married to Olivia Wexler a music executive.